Develop and Validation of Measurement-Based Transition Assistance (MBTA)

 Time Frame

-The investigators will administer the Stages Algorithm (DiClemente et al., 1991) to measure movement in the stages of change from baseline to the three-month follow-up.
-Questions have been modified slightly to assess for willingness to work on resolving problems or challenges related to areas of well-being (i.e., mental health/emotional well-being, physical health, vocation, social life, and finances).
-This measure is designed as a decision tree, and is scored based on where participants fall within the decision tree.
+The investigators administered the Stages Algorithm (DiClemente et al., 1991) to measure movement in the stages of change from baseline to the three-month follow-up.
+Questions were modified slightly to assess for willingness to work on resolving problems or challenges related to areas of well-being (i.e., mental health/emotional well-being, physical health, vocation, social life, and finances).
+This measure is designed as a decision tree based on reported challenges, and is scored based on where participants fall within the decision tree.
 It classifies participants according to the following stages of change: precontemplation, contemplation, preparation, action, and maintenance stages.

-The investigators will use the Theory of Planned Behavior Questionnaire (Ajzen, 1991) to assess change from baseline to the three-month follow-up in the constructs from the theory of planned behavior (intention, attitude toward the behavior, subjective norm, perceived behavioral control).
-Questions have been slightly modified to focus on well-being.
-The investigators will score each of the aforementioned constructs/subscales separately.
-For each subscale, the investigators will calculate the sum of items and then calculate the mean.
-Scores can range from 1 to 7 with higher scores indicating a more positive response.
+The investigators used Theory of Planned Behavior Questionnaire (Ajzen, 1991) to assess movement from baseline to the three-month follow-up in the constructs from the theory of planned behavior (intention, attitude toward the behavior, subjective norm, perceived behavioral control).
+Questions were slightly modified to focus on well-being.
+The investigators scored each of the aforementioned constructs/subscales separately.
+For each subscale, the investigators calculated the the mean of the items.
+Scores could range from 1 to 7 with higher scores indicating a more positive response.

-The investigators will assess change in support seeking perceptions from baseline to the three-month follow-up with the Attitudes Toward Seeking Professional Psychological Help - Short Form scale (Picco et al., 2016).
+The investigators assessed movement in support seeking perceptions from baseline (T1) to the three-month follow-up (T2) with the Attitudes Toward Seeking Professional Psychological Help - Short Form scale (Picco et al., 2016).
 Questions were slightly modified to focus on seeking support to address well-being challenges and problems.
-To calculate a total score, items 2, 4, 8, 9, and 10 are first reverse scored.
-Scores are then summed together, with higher scores indicating more positive attitudes toward seeking professional help.
-Scores can range for 0-30.
+To calculate a total score, items 2, 4, 8, 9, and 10 were reverse scored.
+Scores were then summed together, with higher scores indicating more positive attitudes toward seeking professional help.
+Scores could range range for 0-30.

 Support-Seeking Actions to Improve Well-Being

-For the intervention group, the investigators will assess support seeking behavior with items developed specifically for this pilot study.
-Questions ask about the extent to which the tool has helped increase awareness about well-being related challenges or problems, the extent to which the tool has helped encourage improving well-being related problems or challenges, and which types of resources has the participant used since using the tool.
-Items will be examined separately.
-A response of moderately or higher on the two Likert scale items will be a considered a positive response.
+For the intervention group, the investigators assessed support seeking behavior with items developed specifically for this pilot study at T2 (three-month follow-up).
+Questions asked about the extent to which the tool has helped increase awareness about well-being related challenges or problems, the extent to which the tool has helped encourage improving well-being related problems or challenges, and which types of resources the participant has used since using the tool.
+Items were examined separately.
+A response of moderately or higher on the two Likert scale items was considered a positive response.

 Collaborators and Investigators